 You might think by now civilisation may just have run out of ideas for new designs for bespoke timber doors and windows?
 Not even close.

 Here at Acacia Joinery, we’re keen to share our top list of who we’re following online, including social media, for inspiration and trends.
 It’s a moving feast of ideas, though, because working with timber is such a dynamic global industry.
 No point in prioritising our list because, well, they’re all our favourites.
-The list shows that even though we’re based in Wollongong, NSW (some like to think of it as part of the wider Sydney metropolis), we keep our sights global for inspiration for architecturally designed timber doors and windows.
+The list shows that even though we’re based in Australia we keep our sights global for inspiration for architecturally designed timber doors and windows.

 Keeping it local

 The ANCR for short, is gives you an insight into the nation’s top construction projects and regularly has special features on suppliers and contractors to construction.
 Each issue is jam-packed with images and details and regularly hits 200 or 300 plus pages.
 Free to view on ISSUU.